-About the Pull roll
+About the Pull Roll

 The Pull roll maintains a constant tension to stabilize the web.

 The Pull roll is to maintain a set speed and also to ensure an even stable tension on the moving web both through its rollers and laterally across the width of the web, while ensuring that the web is not stretched out of shape.